kth-tcs/trustfull-demonstrator/README.md

 ### Starting the election process

-TODO: document language/libraries/architecture of the front end web-app.
 TODO: one paragraph of context/explanation

 The subcommand `start` of [`scripts/demo.py`](scripts/demo.py) initializes the voting process across the created Azure servers.
 Its options are: